Huanghongru/SGEMM-Implementation-and-Optimization/README.md

-# Implementation and Optimization of Matrix Multiplication on CUDA
+# SGEMM Implementation and Optimization on CUDA

 This is a summer intern project in Advanced Computer Architecture Lab, SJTU.
+SGEMM means **floating point matrix multiplication**.
 I implemented matrix multiplication on CUDA-8.0 based on **five** different method.
 Some of the methods archieved almost the same performance as cuBLAS.

 ## Device Properties
 Name:  GeForce GTX 1080 Ti